MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/learn-more.md

 There are many tools and frameworks available to help you write apps, and many support cross-platform development.
 For example, if you want to write 2D games, you might want to look at <a href="http://www.monogame.net">Monogame</a> or some of the many [JavaScript/HTML frameworks](https://html5gameengine.com/).
 For 3D games, there's <a href="http://www.unity3d.com">Unity</a>, and don't forget <a href="http://www.xamarin.com">Xamarin</a> if your focus is mobile devices.

 If you want to get started writing something that isn't a game, our recommendation is that you look through the UWP topics to get a feel for the platform, and then investigate creating your user interface by using, and then customizing, XAML controls.
-You'll use XAML to layout your app ([here's a tutorial](../layout/grid-tutorial.md) that will walk you through it), but XAML's main strength is the use of *data binding* which couples the controls to the information your app wants to display: if you are new to the Windows platform, this will be an important concept to understand.
+You'll use XAML to design your app ([here's a tutorial](../layout/grid-tutorial.md) that will walk you through it), but XAML's main strength is the use of *data binding* which couples the controls to the information your app wants to display: if you are new to the Windows platform, this will be an important concept to understand.
 <table class="wdg-noborder">
 <tr>
  <td width=60><img src="images/icon3.png" width=64></td>